-As well as her design company, Hadid continued to be involved in academics and held guest professorships at many universities including Harvard University, Yale University, the University of Visual Arts in Hamburg.
+As well as her design company, Hadid carried on teaching.
+She taught at many uni’s including Harvard, Yale, the University of Visual Arts in Hamburg.

-In 2004 Zaha Hadid was the first woman to ever receive the Pritzker Architecture Prize – the highest honor in architecture.
+In 2004 Zaha Hadid was the first ever woman to receive the Pritzker Prize – the highest honor you could receive.

-Sadly Zaha passed away from a heart attack while in hospital being treated for bronchitis in 2016.
-She was at the young age of 65, was unmarried and had no children.
+Sadly Zaha died from a heart attack in 2016.
+She was in hospital being treated for bronchitis.
+Zaha was at the young age of 65, she was single and had no children.

-The statement issued by her London-based design studio announcing her death read: “Zaha Hadid was widely regarded to be the greatest female architect in the world today”.
+The statement issued by her design studio to announce her death read: “Zaha Hadid was widely regarded to be the greatest female architect in the world today”.

-Zaha was a mastermind in architecture and design and was known as the architect who consistently pushed boundaries and was the queen of curves in the architectural world.
-Her office operated in 44 countries with a staff of 400 who worked on a total of 950 projects of various scales.
+Zaha was a mastermind and was known to always push boundaries.
+She was the queen of curves in the architectural world.
+Her office ran in 44 countries with a staff of 400, who worked on a total of 950 projects.

-Kelly Hoppen was born in Cape town, South Africa on 28th July 1959.
-She lived there with her mother Stephanie Hoppen, father Seymour and older brother Michael until the family relocated to London in 1961 when Kelly was two.
-Her father worked in the fashion industry and her mother had a gallery in London exhibiting artists and photographers from around the world.
+Kelly Hoppen was born in Cape town, South Africa on 28 July 1959.
+She lived there with her parents Stephanie and Seymour and older brother Michael.
+The family moved to London in 1961 when Kelly was two.
+Her father worked in fashion and her mother had a gallery in London.
+The gallery show cased artists and photographers from around the world.

-Kelly was married in 1982 to Graham Corrett but were divorced in 1989.
-During their time together they had a daughter, Natasha Corrett – she is now a food writer.
-From 1989 to 2003 Kelly was married to Edwin Miller and was step-mum to fashion designer Savannah Miller and actress Sienna Miller.
+Kelly married in 1982 to Graham Corrett but divorced in 1989.
+Kelly and Graham had a daughter, Natasha Corrett – she is now a food writer.
+From 1989 to 2003 Kelly was wife to Edwin Miller and step-mum to fashion designer Savannah and actress Sienna.

-Today Kelly is at the forefront of the design industry and is commissioned by prestigious private clients and many celebrities, including David and Victoria Beckham.
-Hoppen has designed homes, yachts and jets as well as more commercial projects including hotels, restaurants, offices and even aircraft.
+Kelly is at the forefront of the design world today.
+She’s hired by wealthy clients and celebrities like the Beckhams.
+Hoppen has designed homes, yachts and jets.
+She has also worked on projects such as hotels, offices and aircraft.

-A few of her most iconic projects include the One Shenzhen Bay in Hong Kong, the Hotel Murmuri in Barcelona and the design of a LUX Belle Mare hotel resort in Mauritius.
+A few of her most famous projects include the One Shenzhen Bay in Hong Kong, the Hotel Murmuri in Barcelona and the design of a LUX Belle Mare resort in Mauritius.

-Kelly is one of the most celebrated and sought-after interior designers in the world.
-She is the pioneer of high-end design but has also published eight design books, launched an online store with self-designed interior accessories and has also partnered with a select few to offer ranges of fabrics, shutters, wallpaper, prints and other home products on QVC UK.
+Kelly is one of the most sought-after designers in the world.
+Hoppen is the queen of high-end design.
+She has also published eight books and launched an online store of her own products.
+And has worked with a select few on QVC UK to offer ranges of fabrics, shutters, wallpaper and prints.

-Between 1996 and 2007 Hoppen won a number of awards including the Andrew Martin Interior Design Award, ELLE Decoration Award and Grazia Designer of the Year.
-In March 20019 Kelly was appointed a MBE (Member of the Order of the British Empire) for services to Interior Design.
-She is currently an ambassador for the Prince’s Trust and also works with UK Trade & Investment as an adviser and mentor to small businesses.
-In 2015 Kelly was listed by UK-based company ‘Richtopia’ at number 35 in the list of 100 most influential British Entrepreneurs.
+Between 1996 and 2007 Kelly won a number of awards.
+These include the Andrew Martin Interior Design Award, ELLE Decoration Award and Grazia Designer of the Year.
+In 2015 she was listed 35 out of 100 most influential British Entrepreneurs by UK-based company ‘Richtopia’.
+And was appointed a MBE (Member of the Order of the British Empire) in 2019 for services to Interior Design.
+She also works with UK Trade & Investment as a mentor to small business owners.